Z3EAl/flex_portal/docs/ASSESSMENT.md

 ## Key Implementation Details
 ### API Normalisation (`GET /api/reviews/hostaway`)
 - Wraps Hostaway’s OAuth client-credentials flow with on-demand token caching.
-- Parses responses (and the bundled mock JSON) through a Zod schema to normalise types, coerce IDs/ratings, and guarantee a stable structure for the UI.
+- Parses responses (and the bundled mock dataset JSON) through a Zod schema to normalise types, coerce IDs/ratings, and guarantee a stable structure for the UI.
 - Calls `loadGoogleReviews` to ingest Google Places data (API-first with mock fallback) and merges both sources into a single, typed dataset before generating summaries.
 - Returns:
   - `reviews`: per-review payload with listing, guest, ISO date, rating, categories (as a map), channel, type, text, and status.